AFROFUTURISTIK

 Synopsis

-A ScienEst-Witch through an alchemical combinaEon of juju and technology creates wigs which grants she and her friends supernatural powers.
-But when their powers grow uncontrollable, she must stop them by any means."
+Through an alchemical combination of juju and technology, a scientist-witch creates wigs which grants her friends supernatural powers.
+But when their powers grow uncontrollable, she must stop them by any means.
+Based on the short story “Hello, Moto“, by the World Fantasy, Nebula and Hugo award-winning author, Nnedi Okorafor.

 Award